pingcap/docs-tidb-operator/en/deploy-tiproxy.md

 4. Configure the related parameters in `spec.tidb` of the TidbCluster CR.
 For example:

-    + It is recommended to configure `graceful-wait-before-shutdown` to a value longer than the maximum duration of the transactions in your application.
+    + It is recommended to configure `graceful-wait-before-shutdown` to a value greater than the maximum duration of the transactions in your application.
 This is used together with TiProxy's connection migration feature.
 For more information, see [TiProxy Limitations](https://docs.pingcap.com/tidb/v7.6/tiproxy-overview#limitations).

         ```yaml
           spec: